 The organization, with 1.8 million girl members, has had a strong push in the last decade to encourage STEM.
 It now has three successive Girl Scout Cybersecurity Badges offered at all age levels.
 This may seem like a small step to bringing more women into cybersecurity.
 But, the Girl Scouts is an organization that is accessible to almost all American girls.

 There are quite a few scholarships in cybersecurity, and we have highlighted some of the best ones for women.
 This list of scholarships is not exhaustive, and we encourage all students to do their research on available women in cybersecurity scholarships.

 CyberCorps: Scholarship for Service

 The U.S. Government will pay for your education in return for service defending America’s Cyberspace.
 The CyberCorps: Scholarship for Service program provides cybersecurity scholarships for undergraduate and graduate students studying at participating institutions.
-This scholarship is not for women.
-But, women and minorities should apply.
 After graduation, recipients must work for the U.S. Government for a period equal to the scholarship length.

 The scholarship components include:

 - Up to 3 years of support for undergraduate and graduate education.